codio/knowledge/source/instructors/admin/integration/lms-systems/moodle.rst

      :width: 600px
      :class: img-responsive

-5. Go to your course and toggle on **Edit Mode** on the top right corner of screen.
+5. Go to your course and toggle **Edit Mode** on in the top-right corner of the screen.

 .. image:: /img/editmodemoodle.png
      :alt: Toggling on edit mode.
      :width: 200px

-6. Navigate to the module you would like to add an assignment and click the plus.
+6. Navigate to the module where you want to add an activity, then click the plus icon.
 7. Click **Add an activity or resource**.
 8. Click on the **All** tab to show all the tools and select Codio.
 9. Click **Add**.
-10. Click **Select Content** and that will bring up your list of Codio courses, select the course and assignment you want to connect.
+10. Click **Select Content** to open your Codio courses, then choose the course and assignment you want to connect.

 Common Cartridge
 ----------------

-If you are using a Common Cartridge file, you’ll first need to configure an External Tool in Moodle using your organization’s  :ref:`LTI Key's and URL's <lti-keys-and-urls-information>`.
+If you are using a Common Cartridge file, you’ll first need to configure an External Tool in Moodle using your organization’s  :ref:`LTI Keys and URLs <lti-keys-and-urls-information>`.

 Once the External Tool is set up, you can proceed with importing your Common Cartridge file by following the instructions provided on that same page.